 The nation’s water coolers have been pretty lonely since the pandemic emptied offices seemingly overnight.
 And guess what?
-Those burbling hubs of workplace hubbub may just have to get used to it, because the people have spoken.
+Those previously lively hubs of workplace interaction may just have to get used to it, because the people have spoken.
 The classic 9-to-5 office environment may be on its way out the door.

 We learned a lot of lessons over the past couple of years.
 Lessons like: The “mute” function is your friend.
 It’s remarkably okay to use the term “bio break.”
 Pandemic pants are definitely a thing.
 And “unprecedented” is so 2020.

 In the “surprising lessons learned category,” many employers discovered that their teams could be just as productive — and often even more productive — working from home.
 In the “not-so-surprising lesson” category, we learned that people like flexibility.
 Remote work options helped people maintain some semblance of work-life balance, even when there was very little balance to be found in the world around them.

 The virus may be waning, but the demand for flexible work and remote work options in the accounting and finance world remains high.
 Today’s employees want remote flexibility to be a permanent part of their professional lives.
 And in our candidate-driven market, they have the power to ask for it.

 Employees want accounting and finance companies to make work permanently flexible